thradams/cake/docs/remove_phase_2.md

 characters (including comments).

 _While parsing comments, white-spaces and literal strings a backslash character `\` immediately followed by a newline can be skipped as if non-exitent.
-For other types of tokens, such as identifiers, it is considered an error.
+For other types of tokens, such as identifiers, it is considered an error if present in the middle of token.

 The usage of backslash-new-line inside of `//single-line comment` is deprecated.
 (GCC, CLANG and MSVC already have a warning for this)_